eburghar/rconfd/README.md

 You should make a build image (`mybuilder`) containing the rconfd configuration files (`/etc/rconfd`) and rconfd executable.
-Then you just have to call rconfd in your pipelines script reading the JWT token from the environment variable CI_JOB_JWT and redefine the login path to `/auth/jwt/login` before calling your build script.
+Then you just have to call rconfd in your pipelines script reading the JWT token from the environment variable `CI_JOB_JWT` and redefine the login path to `/auth/jwt/login` before calling your build script.
+You must define a `VAULT_URL` variable in project or group settings.

 Here is an example `.gitlab-ci.yml`